 June 2, 2025 hail storm near Hereford, TX.
 Radar-confirmed hail track and contractor lead lists available.

 This storm generated 31 NWS alert zones.
-One purchase covers the complete storm track and all addresses across every zone.
+Pro access covers the complete storm track and all addresses across every zone.

 Hereford, TX